 The python tracking had been ongoing for a year when our team arrived, but the tortoise tracking project was only just beginning.
-Here you can see Scott and Rashid inspecting “Aloo”, the first tortoise to be radiotagged for the project.
+Here you can see Caesar and Rashid inspecting “Aloo”, the first tortoise to be radiotagged for the project.

 “Aloo” was captured in Lawachara by a local boy.
 Caesar has worked hard to develop a strong relationship with the local villages, and it has paid off – instead of eating or selling the tortoise, the boy and his father took the tortoise to Caesar.

 Scott Trageser has experience in Desert Tortoise relocation efforts in the United States and so he spearheaded the health check and transmitter affixation.
 After Aloo’s health was cleared and the transmitter was securely attached, the tortoise was brought out to the original site of capture for release.